rohitrajhans/CS-F214/assignment/README.md

 - Problem 1:

-  i) Firewall rules are encoded in Prolog as facts and rules: each rule may start with accept (allow the incoming packet),
+1. Firewall rules are encoded in Prolog as facts and rules: each rule may start with accept (allow the incoming packet), reject (send reject information to sender), or drop (silently) followed by a clause.
-       reject (send reject information to sender), or drop (silently) followed by a clause. ii) Write a Prolog program to apply encoded rules on any incoming packet.
+2. Write a Prolog program to apply encoded rules on any incoming packet.
 Note that multiple rules may apply.

 ## Authors

-2016A7PS0105P - Rohit Rajhans
+- 2017A7PS0105P - Rohit Rajhans
-2016A7PS0127P - Siddhant Khandelwal
+- 2017A7PS0127P - Siddhant Khandelwal

 ## Input Constraints